How to Improve Web Vitals INP Score and Identify issues

 observer.observe({ type: "longtask", buffered: true });

 The long-animation-frame API offers a promising avenue for diagnosing Long Tasks and INP issues, providing detailed insights into operations exceeding specific execution thresholds.
-This API facilitates a detailed analysis of performance bottlenecks by identifying the precise scripts or operations causing delays.
+This API enables a detailed analysis of performance bottlenecks by identifying the precise scripts or operations causing delays.

 const observer = new PerformanceObserver(list => {